symfony/symfony-docs/console.rst

 Console Commands
 ================

-The Symfony framework provide lots of commands through the ``bin/console`` script (e.g. the well-known ``bin/console cache:clear`` command).
+The Symfony framework provides lots of commands through the ``bin/console`` script (e.g. the well-known ``bin/console cache:clear`` command).
 These commands are created with the :doc:`Console component </components/console>`.
 You can also use it to create your own commands.